 Using Virtual Backgrounds:

 You don’t want your spouse or kids to become the unintentional stars of your meeting.
 Use virtual backgrounds to help protect your sensitive data and your location.
+You can also learn Islamic knowledge from Islamic wazaif.

 Adjust your screenshare settings: